-Giving a camera to a young child can be a fantastic way to unleash their creativity, as well as getting an alternative viewpoint on your family trips, holidays and memories.
+Giving a camera to a young child can be a fantastic way to unleash their creativity and get an alternative viewpoint on your family trips, holidays and memories.

-There’s a number of cameras on the market which are specifically targeted towards children, but there are also a number of entry-level cameras which are aimed at everybody but make a lot of sense for a younger crowd.
+There are a number of cameras on the market that are specifically targeted toward children, but there are also a number of entry-level cameras that are aimed at everybody but make a lot of sense for a younger crowd.

 It’s quite likely that, for most, budget is going to be your primary concern here – so we’ve chosen a range of models which hopefully won’t break the bank.
 Then there’s also durability - after all, most children are clumsier than most, so you want to be sure that a camera can hack the trials and tribulations of having a miniature tyrant as its owner – such as an action camera.

 If your kids are a little bit older, they might be starting to think a little more serious about photography.
 As such, we’ve included an option for a fantastic first DSLR – set your children free and watch them turn into the next David Bailey, with any luck.

 If you think your child would appreciate a physical print after the end of a shoot, then you should also check out T3's guide to the best instant cameras.

 What is the best camera for kids?

 Choosing the “best” kids camera is quite a difficult task, since there’s quite a high number of variables.
 For example, if you have a very young child, picking something like the VTech Kidizoom 5.0 makes a lot of sense, but if you’ve got a teenager in your charge, the likes of the Instax Mini 70 is more likely to appeal.